-July – August = All of the above May – June – July stuff too
+July – August = Whales and as an added bonus, all of the above May – June – July stuff too

 *February – March = No-one seems to take holidays, so you can have

-the Whitsundays to yourself (although we’ll be out on the water too)
+the Whitsundays all to yourself (although we’ll be out on the water too)

 April = Usually Easter and everyone is back on the water

 *NOTE: If you do not like humidity, avoid February and March